duduyoyo/WebSocket4OPC/README.md

 # WebSocket4OPC
 Enable WebSocket in OPC DA/AE/HDA Server with JSON return, FIRST TIME ever!

 DCOM was developed more than 2 decades ago, which was the pillar of classic OPC.
-Young kids out of school today love dynamical languages (JavaScript/Python etc) due to their easiness.
+Young kids today love dynamical languages (JavaScript/Python etc) due to their simplicity.
 They are reluctunt to get their feet wet on the legacy DCOM technology.
-Luckily with the quick adoption of WebSocket in most modern popular languages, WebSocket makes it possible to glue dynamical languages and legacy DCOM together.<p>
+Luckily with the popular adoption of WebSocket in most modern programming languages, it possible to glue dynamical languages and legacy DCOM together.<p>
 This revolutionary solution, WebSocket4OPC, brings unparalleled experience to your desktop and mobile device.
-It utilizes WebSocket as network transportation layer to communicate in full duplex.
+It utilizes WebSocket as network transportation layer in its full duplex.
 Comparing with DCOM's RPC protocol WebSocket is much easy to use and more efficient.
-With all built-in features provided by Microsoft IIS this solution can make OPC data accessible safely and securely through Internet.
-Gurantted no DCOM to bother or worry, period!
+With the built-in WebSocket feature in Microsoft IIS OPC data becomes accessible safely and securely through Internet.
+It is time to say, GoodBye DCOM!

 <h2>Benefits</h2>

 .No DCOM when connecting to a classic OPC server<br>
 .No future DCOM vulnerability or hardening to worry<br>
 .Support dynamical languages (JavaScript/Python etc)<br>
-.Return in standard JSON format<br>
+.Standard JSON return<br>
-.Intuitive and easy-to-remember commands instead of checking long REST API syntax<br>
+.Intuitive and easy-to-remember commands instead of long REST API URL<br>
 .Built-in account authentication by IIS<br>
 .Built-in secure connection by IIS<br>
-.Make native mobile APP development feasible<br>
+.Native mobile APP development feasible<br>
-.No tedious 1250-page OPC UA documents to check<br>
+.No tedious 1250-page OPC UA documents to consult<br>
 .No OPC UA certificate configuration<br>
 .No OPC UA firewall configuration<br>
 .Cross-platform in client gurantted(Linux/Mac/Windows)<br>
-.Deploy as Edge or Gateway without any expensive custom hardware<br>
+.Edge or Gateway deployment ready without any expensive custom hardware<br>

 <h2>Pre-requiste</h2>
-1. Install in the same box where classic OPC DA/AE/HDA server is installed<br>
+1. Install in the same server box where classic OPC DA/AE/HDA server is running<br>
 2. WebSocket feature for IIS need be enabled in the same server box<br>
-3. Microsoft VC++ Runtim for X64 required (download <a href="https://aka.ms/vs/17/release/vc_redist.x64.exe">here</a> and install if you don't have)<br>
+3. Microsoft VC++ Runtim for X64 required (download <a href="https://aka.ms/vs/17/release/vc_redist.x64.exe">here</a> and install it if needed)<br>

 <h2>Installation</h2>

 Download all files from server folder to your desired one.
 Launch a command line with administrator privilege and enter to your download folder.
 Run command "install.bat userAccount userPassword" to complete installation. userAccount/userPassword need be replaced with your own Windows account/password and make sure that account has administrator privilege.
+This account is only used by IIS to configure a new app pool and not used by this solution or stored anywhere else.
 If you have previous installation, uninstall it first.
-Note - this account credential is only used by IIS to configure a new app pool and not used or stored anywhere else.

 To verify, launch browser (Chrome/Safari/Edge) and enter URL "http://localhost/OPC/websocket.html"<p>
 <img src="https://user-images.githubusercontent.com/13662339/199052370-58d084ef-170e-4d40-87d0-295766d36b43.png" width=70%>

 <h2>Uninstallation</h2>
-Run command "uninstall.bat" in command line with administrator privilege from the your download folder to uninstall.
+Run command "uninstall.bat" in command line with administrator privilege from the your download folder.

 <h2>Usage</h2><p>